cuhksam/emnlp2019.github.io/_pages/participants.md

 EMNLP-IJCNLP 2019 provides a [list of recommended hotels](./participants/hotels/) remote from the protesting areas.
 We advise participants to book one of these hotels.
 Some big hotels are close to the venue.
 For hotels closer to downtown, coaches will be provided.
 Information on how to book the hotels is provided in the beginning of the list.

-If you already booked a hotel, but would like to book transfer, please use our <a href="https://mice.ctshkvip.com/transfer-booking/" target="_blank">online transfer booking form</a>.
+If you already booked a hotel but still need transfer, use our <a href="https://mice.ctshkvip.com/transfer-booking/" target="_blank">online transfer booking form</a>.